Polar (webcomic): Publications

-Film
+Films

 In October 2014, Dark Horse Comics announced that Polar: Came From the Cold would be adapted into a live action film, produced as a collaboration between the publisher's entertainment division and Constantin Film.
 A spec script for the film was written by Jayson Rothwell, and the companies hoped to be able to begin shooting the feature in spring 2015.

 In October 2017 it was announced that Mads Mikkelsen would star in the action-thriller Polar.
 Swedish director Jonas Åkerlund helmed Jayson Rothwell's adaptation of the Dark Horse graphic novel Polar: Came From the Cold by Victor Santos.
 Mister Smith Entertainment debut the feature film to international buyers at the American Film Market, which was on November 1, 2017, in Santa Monica, California.

 Producers are Constantin Film's Robert Kulzer, Bolt Pictures’ Jeremy Bolt, Dark Horse Entertainment's Mike Richardson, and Keith Goldberg.
 Martin Moszkowicz is the executive producer.

 Netflix eventually picked up the rights to the film and released it on January 25, 2019.

+In May 2022, The Hollywood Reporter confirmed Åkerlund would direct another Polar film with the title of The Black Kaiser, a new take of the comics that would be neither "a sequel or a prequel".
+Mikkelsen is set to reprise his role as Duncan Vizla as well as assisting Rothwell with the writing.
+In May 2023, Variety reported that Derrick Borte had replaced Åkerlund as director, with Vanessa Hudgens reprising her role from the first film alongside Mikkelsen, and filming being set to commence in Fall 2023.